KINDERGARTEN

 Common Core State Standards

-The curricula of Sauganash Elementary School align with the
+The Curricula of Sauganash Elementary School Align with the Common Core State Standards.

-The Common Core State Standards establish what students need to know at each grade level to be college and career ready.
+The Common Core State Standards establish what students need to know at each grade Level to be college and career ready.

 CAFE & Daily 5 are used in Sauganash School in grades Kindergarten through 5th Grade.